About the Dalmatian breed

 Dalmatians are susceptible to hereditary deafness and a proportion of dogs will become deaf in one or both ears during the early weeks of their life.
 Owning a deaf dog presents certain challenges but with a little extra attention, appropriate training, care and patience they can be every bit as good a pet as a hearing dog.

 When a Dalmatian forms Urinary stones it is the result of uric acid produced during the digestion of food containing 'purines'.
 Dalmatians are incapable of processing uric acid so it is excreted in their urine, however, this can result in deposits of crystals, grit and urinary stones in their bladder which may, in turn, cause inflammation and increase the risk of urinary tract infection.
 In some cases a urinary stone may pass into the the urinary tract and cause a blockage.
 This is a serious condition requiring immediate veterinary attention.

 Whilst it is important to note that only a few Dalmatians will be stone formers and most will experience no problems in their lifetime, all Dalmatians are incapable of processing uric acid.
 An inability to process uric acid is a condition Dalmatians have in common with human beings.
 Whilst the consequences are different for each the same general advice applies and that is to avoid eating foods that have high levels of purines.
-A list of different foods and purine levels can be found on our Dalmatian diet page and other guidance may be found elsewhere online.
-If desired, commercial dog food are available that have been specially formulated for Dalmatians.
+If desired, commercial dog foods are available that have been specially formulated for Dalmatians.
 In addition you should always make sure that your Dalmatian has plenty of water to drink and opportunity to urinate frequently.